fredyouhanaie/wfnet/README.md

 The above can also be run with sample2.dat to see the function execution.
 See the Examples directory for some explanation.

+## The Command Line Interface

+A CLI command (escript) is available.
+Use rebar3 to create the
+command:

+    $ rebar3 escriptize

+It provides a number subcommands, with new ones being added:

+    $ _build/default/bin/wfnet_cli -h

+Use `info` to get summary of a workflow file:

+    $ _build/default/bin/wfnet_cli info Examples/sample1.wf

+Use `graph` to generate a `GraphViz dot` file, and view it:

+    $ _build/default/bin/wfnet_cli graph Examples/sample1.wf >sample1-graph.dot
+    $ xdot sample1-graph.dot

+or

+    $ _build/default/bin/wfnet_cli graph Examples/sample1.wf | xdot -

 ## Project status

 The development was carried out on a Linux system (archlinux) with Erlang/OTP 26.1.1.